LibrarPotter/presentations/wrlcPresentation.md

 + Center for Open Science
 + Twitter: @librarpotter

+## Working with researchers at GW to integrate open practices and technology

+## Developing a toolkit for libraries around these services

 # Open Science Framework

+## Product of the Center for Open Science

 ## Flexible digital workspace that supports the entire research lifecycle